-Our Quality, Assurance and Development teams in Europe, Brazil, Mexico, and China oversee every aspect of product safety and quality.
-They examine our goods to determine their physical, chemical, and mechanical properties as well as measurements and workmanship.
-For babies’ and children’s clothing, safety criteria receive specific attention.
-Product testing is carried out by C&A and in cooperation with external laboratories like SGS, Intertek, and Bureau Veritas, to ensure our collections meet the latest legal, chemical, and safety standards.
+Our Quality, Assurance and Development teams in Europe, Brazil, Mexico and Asia oversee every aspect of product safety and quality.
+They examine our goods to determine their physical, chemical, and mechanical properties as well as measurements and workmanship, applying especially strict criteria for baby and children’s clothing.
+Product testing is carried out by C&A and in cooperation with external laboratories like SGS, Intertek and Bureau Veritas, to ensure that our collections meet the latest legal, chemical and safety standards.
 The team also helps our suppliers, factories, and colleagues understand safety risks and coordinates with legal bodies and industry associations.

 Quality down to the last detail

-Our commitment to quality extends throughout the manufacturing chain, beginning with fabric manufacture and continuing through production to the final random sampling of individual products in our stores.
+Our commitment to quality extends throughout the manufacturing chain, beginning with fibre manufacture and continuing through production to the final random sampling of individual products in our stores.

 These quality audits ensure that only appropriate production units that meet all our requirements are allowed to produce garments for C&A according to all our quality standards.